Healing the Dream of Sickness

 The lesson is that the mind made up the world, and now we understand why the mind made it up.
 Our great fear is that we will remember God, because then there will be no me, no individuality, no specialness, no uniqueness—nothing except the Love of God.

 (M-5.II.4:7) What do guilt and sickness, pain, disaster and all suffering mean now?
-Having no purpose they are gone.
+Having no purpose, they are gone.

 The important word here is purpose.
 It is incredible how often it appears in the Course (more than 600 times).
 The purpose of sickness, pain, disaster, and suffering is to prove that the separation is real, but that someone else did it, not me.
 Once I realize there is no guilt to atone for, then there is no guilt I have to get rid of by attacking you.
 If there is no guilt at all, then all sickness, pain, disaster, and suffering disappear, because their purpose is gone.
 I no longer have to hold in my memory a thought that was already undone and healed the instant it seemed to arise.
 I am no longer afraid of the memory of God.
 We all, as one collective Son, chose against this when we made the ego our teacher instead of the Holy Spirit, and that is what we can now correct.
 When we finally choose that, our mind is healed, which means God's Son is one again.
 That is what Jesus means in A Course in Miracles when he says we were with him when he arose (C-6.5:5).
 This has nothing to do with the physical resurrection, which is really silly from the Course's point of view.
 How could a body resurrect if it were never killed?
 And it was never killed because it never lived.
 In A Course in Miracles, resurrection is the awakening from the dream of death (M-28.1-2).
 Jesus is saying that when he awoke we were with him because we are all one, and in that oneness there is no Jesus, no Ken—there is no one.
-There is only God's one Son who has no name, because his Name is a capital N, as Lessons 183 and 184 say ("I call upon God's Name and on my own"; "The Name of God is my inheritance").
+There is only God's one Son who has no name, because His Name is with a capital N, as Lessons 183 and 184 say ("I call upon God's Name and on my own"; "The Name of God is my inheritance").

 (M-5.II.4:9-11) And with them also go all the effects they seemed to cause.
 Cause and effect but replicate creation.
 Seen in their proper perspective, without distortion and without fear, they re-establish Heaven.